Genre = Paranormal Women's Fiction, Fantasy, Romance

 “It’s more like they send pictures into your mind.
 They prefer to show you what they’re thinking.
-Communication goes both ways, but they do understand words so long as you think about what you’re saying while you’re talking to them.”
+Communication goes both ways, but they understand words so long as you think about what you’re saying while you’re talking to them.”
 I ate a few more bites.
 “Question—why didn’t you tell Duff what you are?
 She told you the truth about who she was.”

 Cale paused.
 “I didn’t say because she let your father into her house without warning you.
 I knew you no longer trusted her because of it.”

-“Tomorrow, we’ll have to tell Duff the truth, though, because I want her to ward your family’s land.
+“Tomorrow, we’ll have to tell Duff the truth because I want her to ward your family’s land.
 I also want her to reinforce the wards at the office and the mega-Muse-mansion.
-To make the wards work, Duff has to know who to allow inside and keep out.
+Duff has to know who and what to allow inside and keep out to make the wards work.
 We don’t want her keeping out dragons at your place.”

 “Who are you worried about trying to get in?”

 I lifted a shoulder.
 “Mostly, it’s preventing the unknown threats that we can’t anticipate.
 But I also don’t want someone like Ares breaking free from the hold of your magical weapon and coming after you.
 He’s the sort who wouldn’t hesitate to cause your family problems.
 Dragons won’t worry him.
 He and my father chained Indar to the tree to guard the golden fleece.”

 Cale nodded as he continued to eat.
 After a bit, he set down his fork.
 “When Duff did that thing to freeze everyone, I could still see and hear everything, but I couldn’t physically move.”